scriptrdotio/quickstart/quickstart/Readme.md

 ```
 - The same happens for speed.

-Note: The quickstart app has a dependency the UIComponents module checked-out from scriptrdotio/UIComponents public repo & momentjs module
+Note: The quickstart app has a dependency the UIComponents module & the momentjs module.